-One reason many foreign trade users choose WordPress for building websites is for Google SEO.
-When it comes to Google SEO, you cannot ignore the search engine results page, SERP.
-This article introduces why you should pay attention to SERP optimization.
+One of the reasons many foreign trade users choose WordPress for website building is for Google SEO.
+When it comes to Google SEO, you cannot ignore the Search Engine Results Page, SERP.
+This article by Naiba explains why SERP optimization is important.

 What is SERP?
 Is it important?

-Search engine results page (SERP) is the results page that appears after you search something on Google.
-We mainly focus on the search results page for our own website.
+Search results page (English: Search engine results page, abbreviated as SERP) is the results page that appears after you search for something on Google.
+We mainly focus on the search results page of our own website.

-The importance of SERP, everyone, look at the screenshot below.
+The Importance of SERP, take a look at the screenshot below.

-Search results for 'led light factory', these two are independent websites ranking at the top.
-You can see that the first title better matches our test search term 'led light factory', and the description part is also richer.
-If you notice the Google ad results at the top, you'll find that these ads have richer SERPs.
+Search results for 'led light factory'.
+These two are the top independent website results.
+You can see that the first title better matches our test search term 'led light factory', and the description part is also a bit richer.
+If you noticed the Google ad results at the top, you'll find that the SERPs for these ads are even richer.

-Putting aside the term 'ad', from a user experience perspective, among the four websites in the screenshot above, which one are you more likely to click on?
-Undoubtedly, those with richer SERP results and descriptions that meet your needs will have a higher click-through rate than a website simply labeled 'LED factory'.
+Putting aside the word 'ad', from a user experience perspective, among the four websites in the screenshot above, which one are you more likely to click and visit?
+Undoubtedly, the one with richer SERP results and a description that meets your needs will definitely have a higher click-through rate than a website that simply writes 'LED factory'.

-Google's SERP results are very rich, besides the ordinary text search results display, there are also image results, video results, featured snippet results, rich snippet results, etc. We won't go into detail here; you'll definitely encounter them if you use Google frequently.
+Google's SERP results are very rich.
+Besides our ordinary text search result display, there are also image results, video results, featured snippet results, rich snippet results, etc. We won't go into detail here; you must have encountered them if you use Google frequently.

 How to optimize SERP?

-First, you need to know that the content you can optimize on the search results page includes only the title, URL, description, and structured data.
-How Google displays it is entirely based on Google's algorithm rules and may not fully align with your intentions.
+First, you need to know that the content you can optimize on the search results page is only the title, URL, description, and structured data.
+As for how Google displays it, it's entirely based on Google's algorithm rules and may not necessarily show it exactly as you intend.
 Therefore, when doing Google SEO, we should focus on handling the title and description parts.
-Provide structured data if available (usually for product pages); if not, it's fine, as competitors may not have it either.
+Provide structured data if available (usually for product pages); if not, it doesn't matter, as competitors may not have it either.

-1. Title sectionThe first point for the title is to include the keywords you intend to target.
-For example, in the example above, Naiba is trying to target
+1. Title SectionThe first point about the title is to include the keywords you intend to target.
+For example, in the example above, Naiba is trying to rank for

-Google SEO Beginner Tutorialkeywords.
-Looking back at the first one, its keywords include not only 'Google SEO tutorial' but also 'Google SEO methods,' 'how to do Google SEO,' and can be broken down into keywords related to Google optimization.
+Google SEO Beginner's Tutorial.
+Looking back at the first one, its keywords include not only 'Google SEO tutorial' but also 'Google SEO methods', 'how to do Google SEO', and can be broken down into keywords related to Google optimization.

-2. URLThere isn't much you can control here; once you set up WordPress's permalinks, they are basically fixed.
-Reference reading:
+2. URLThere isn't much you can control here; it's mostly fixed once you set up WordPress permalinks.
+For further reading:

-Best WordPress Permalink Settings_Which Pseudo-Static Rule is Better 3.
-DescriptionFor the description part, if you have installed an SEO plugin, there is usually a separate place to edit the description.
-If you do not fill in the description, it will default to grabbing the first paragraph of your content as the description.
-Of course, sometimes Google will also generate what it considers an appropriate description on its own.
-As for other aspects, such as related URLs and structured data, these are automatically generated by Google based on algorithms and actual situations once the website has a certain level of authority; you cannot directly intervene.
-Overall, once you understand what SERP is, you will naturally pay attention to which aspects you need to focus on when writing articles.
-This unconsciously performs SEO optimization on your articles, giving you a small lead over your competitors.
+WordPress Best Permalink Settings_Which Pseudo-Static Rule is Better 3.
+DescriptionFor the description section, if you have an SEO plugin installed, there is usually a dedicated place to edit the description.
+If you don't fill in a description, it will default to grabbing the first paragraph of your content as the description.
+Of course, sometimes Google will also generate its own description that it deems appropriate.
+As for other elements, such as related URLs and structured data, these are automatically generated by Google based on its algorithms and actual circumstances once the website has a certain level of authority; you cannot directly intervene.
+Overall, once you understand what SERP is, you will naturally pay attention to the aspects you need to focus on when writing articles.
+This unconsciously implements SEO optimization for your articles, giving you a small lead over your competitors.

 Comments are closed